guisaez/microservices-01-ticketing/Readme.md

     * NPM module to share code across services.
 * NATS Streaming Service (Network Address Translation)
     * Event-Bus
+* Running Services with Google Cloud

+### Configuration

+Whe testing the development url (ticketing.dev) you are going to obtain an error in the browser.
+A fake Ingress Certificate.
+Just click in the page adn type:
+* thisisunsafe

+### Development Tools
+* Node Js
+* Typescript
+* Docker
+* Skaffold
+* Ingress-NGINX

 ### Resource Types